 Here is a quick video about the vegetarian festival in china town to get an idea of how it would be like.

-During my travels in Ko Phangan I got inspired by this beautiful dish and created my own version which turned out perfectly!
+During my travels I got inspired by this beautiful dish and created my own version which turned out perfectly!
 Before I wasn’t much of a beetroot lover but with this recipe I am starting to get the switch. 🙂 With these, you can make the vegan beet patties, or you can make them into vegan beet balls.
-I made patties because I didn’t have bread for a burger.
 The length of time it takes to cook can also vary, depending on the size of the patties, so you’ll need to constantly check!

-The way I actually ended up eating them and it was perfect together with my brown rice, quinoa, buckwheat mix and alfalfa sproud salad topped with tahini sauce.
+It was perfect together with my quinoa/buckwheat mix and alfalfa sprout salad topped with tahini sauce.
 WOOT!

 - For the Beet Patties